Overview of Alternative Payment Programs and Community-Based Organizations in California

 - We provide parent education and important health and safety information.

-How does CAPPA help Child Care Professionals?
+How does Thriving Families CA (TFC) help Child Care Professionals?

 - We provide ongoing support services to child care programs and providers.